lennart/style-less/README.md

 ## Synopsis

-__Warning__ this is opionionated formatting, as it compresses lines that take up less than 81 chars into one line to be more concise.
+__Warning__ this is opinionated formatting, as it compresses lines that take up less than 81 chars into one line to be more concise.

 ```scss